trickert76/simle-svg-charts.js/README.md

   ...
 ```

 Thats it.
 There are a lot of properties and options available.
-More can be found here.
+More can be found on the [Github Pages](https://trickert76.github.io/simple-svg-charts.js/).

 # Examples